iamgini/clearmagazine/README.md

     path = "github.com/iamgini/clearmagazine"
     version = "v0.1.0"   # use your latest tag as needed

-# 4. Update theme hugo.toml
+# 4. Update theme hugo.toml and ensure no theme is mentioned!

-theme = "hugoplate"
+# theme = "hugoplate"

 # 4. Export environment variable for local folder testing
 # use the correct path where you cloned theme repo